-Sega‘s marketing division came up with an innovative plan however; the two games would be split in half with Sonic & Knuckles becoming a “lock-on” cartridge that would unite the two games into one when combined together.
+Sega’s marketing division came up with an innovative plan however; the two games would be split in half with Sonic & Knuckles becoming a “lock-on” cartridge that would unite the two games together.

-As it is, most everyone considers this combined game: Sonic 3 & Knuckles (as it is officially known) to be the true experience and it’s what I’ll covering specifically as we continue with this article.
+As it is, most everyone considers this combined game: Sonic 3 & Knuckles (as it is officially known) to be the true experience and it’s what I’ll be covering specifically.

 Indeed, it’s hard to properly explain how big this sequel really is for a 16-bit release.
 Sonic Team spared no expense in designing a vast and elegantly constructed world that looks fantastic with its quality sprite work and tremendously catchy soundtrack.

-There are over 30 individual stages to play over the course of the game with various bonus levels and 2 player scenarios adding to the mix as well.
+There are over 30 individual stages with various bonus levels and 2-player scenarios adding to the mix as well.
 This of course doesn’t even cover the multiple routes available in each stage and the remixed areas and boss enemies that are encountered if playing as Knuckles instead of Sonic.

-Collecting the seven chaos emeralds, which are awarded after completing hidden 3D bonus levels, unlocks new features too including a powered-up form for Sonic (“Super Sonic”), a new final level and a more complete end credits sequence.
+Collecting the seven chaos emeralds, which are awarded after completing hidden 3D bonus levels, unlocks new features including a powered-up form for Sonic (“Super Sonic”), a new final level and a new end credits sequence.

 One of the areas that Sonic & Knuckles improves on with regards to its predecessors is the story.
 Although straightforward and clearly inspired by other sources, Sonic & Knuckles presents a narrative befitting of its 16-bit design.

-More often than not with titles from this era, a game’s storyline tended to be a few descriptive lines of text confined to the pages of the software manual.
-Sonic & Knuckles feels so different in this regard however, with miniature scenes and level transitions that give the player a clear feeling that they’re on an epic journey.
+More often than not with titles from this era, a game’s plot would be a few descriptive lines confined to the pages of a software manual.
+Sonic & Knuckles feels so different in this regard, with miniature scenes and level transitions that give the player a clear feeling that they’re on an epic journey.

-The Sonic 3 cartridge itself is also notable for its portion of on-board memory which allows players to save their overall progress and current collection of emeralds; a feature that’s extremely welcome when you consider the tremendous scope upon combining it with Sonic & Knuckles‘ lock-on feature.
+The Sonic 3 cartridge itself is also notable for its portion of on-board memory which allows players to save their progress and current collection of emeralds; a feature that’s extremely welcome when you consider the tremendous hike in scope that comes with using the lock-on feature.

-The overall gameplay in Sonic & Knuckles retains that fast paced platforming action of previous titles, but mixes up the formula by adding new power-ups and some deceptively intricate level design.
-Each stage featured here is extremely effective in pulling “double duty” as they act as an excellent backdrop for Sonic’s raw speed as well as a showcase for Knuckles’ unique gliding and climbing abilities.
+The gameplay in Sonic & Knuckles retains that fast-paced platforming action of previous titles, but mixes up the formula by adding new power-ups and deceptively intricate level design.
+Each stage featured here presents an excellent backdrop for Sonic’s raw speed as well as a showcase for Knuckles’ unique gliding and climbing abilities.

 Sonic & Knuckles features many two-stage levels that blend concise set pieces and turbulent gameplay to quickly drop players into new and unexpected situations.

-Take the Sandopolis Zone; which starts with Sonic/Knuckles abseiling down the side of ancient sand-covered temples before entering one seeped in darkness and haunted by malevolent spirits.
+Take the Sandopolis Zone; which starts with players abseiling down the side of ancient sand-covered temples before entering one seeped in darkness and haunted by malevolent spirits.

 Whilst inside this temple it becomes paramount to keep the background torches lit (by pulling switches) lest the feisty ghosts in the foreground begin to attack in overwhelming swarms.

 This highlights another strength of Sonic & Knuckles that doesn’t get enough recognition; the sharp distinction between the background and foreground graphics.
-Whether it’s a perilous adventure atop the mechanical Flying Battery fortress or a woodland romp through the palette-changing Mushroom Hill Zone, each level feels extremely distinct with its own unique rhythm and asset design.
+Whether it’s a perilous adventure atop the mechanical Flying Battery fortress, or a woodland romp through the palette-changing Mushroom Hill Zone, each level feels distinct with its own unique rhythm and design.

-Special care has been given to ensure that the game doesn’t feel samey and despite the incredible number of levels present in the game’s code, each one comes packed with some sort of twist to keep things interesting.
+The game doesn’t feel samey and despite the incredible number of levels present in the game’s code, each one has sort of twist to keep things interesting.

-For instance, the Death Egg Zone toys with gravity (often forcing you to play upside down), the Lava Reef coats the ground with dangerous lava and the Launch Pad Zone features motion detectors that call in robotic attack birds should you walk through them.
+For instance, the Death Egg Zone toys with gravity (often forcing you to play upside down); the Lava Reef Zone coats the ground with dangerous lava; and the Launch Pad Zone features motion detectors that call in robotic attack birds should you walk through them.
 Like any good platformer, there’s always another twist here to keep you on your toes.

-It stands to reason that the playable characters themselves have even more frames of animation this time around too with unique poses for activities such as shimmying, rappelling, flying, bouncing and even snowboarding.
+It stands to reason that the playable characters themselves have even more frames of animation this time around, with unique poses for activities such as shimmying, rappelling, flying, bouncing, and even snowboarding.

-The 2 player mode featured in Sonic 3 sucks pretty bad too.
-Essentially a way of padding out that trimmed down cartridge, I’m tempted to call the 2 player “competition” mode a ‘super deformed’ version of the Sonic 2 multiplayer offering; a miniature split-screen racing affair featuring small scale levels for players to compete in.
+The 2-player mode featured in Sonic 3 sucks pretty bad too.
+Essentially a way of padding out that trimmed down cartridge, I’m tempted to call the Competition mode an even lighter rendition of the Sonic 2 multiplayer offering; a miniature split-screen racing affair featuring small scale levels for players to compete in.

-Features like this show how seriously Sega were treating this franchise back in 1994 and it speaks volumes about how determined they were to make this the biggest 16-bit sequel they possibly could at the time with the technology available.
+Features like this show how seriously Sega were treating this franchise back in 1994 and it speaks volumes about how determined they were to make this the biggest 16-bit sequel they possibly could at the time.